zchsh/prism-functional/readme.md

 ## Available Languages

 I've copy-pasta'd the following languages from [Prism's source](https://github.com/PrismJS/prism/tree/master/components).
-The original language files have to be modified slightly to declare and export the grammer rather than append it to the global `Prism` object.
+The original language files have to be modified slightly to declare and export the grammar rather than append it to the global `Prism` object.
 In addition, many languages use properties of the global `Prism` object, such as `Prism.languages.extend`.
 These had to be replaced with more pure-function-like versions.

 The following languages can be imported immediately: